 |Certificates of Deposit|| ||$1000 for all terms|

 |Money Market Account||0.2% APY||$10000|

-Bank of Sullivan offers several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Bank of Sullivan does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
+Bank of Sullivan has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Bank of Sullivan does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Bank of Sullivan's CD rates are fair in comparison to other U.S. banks.Back to Overview
+Bank of Sullivan's CD rates are fair in comparison to the average U.S. bank.Back to Overview

 Find a Bank of Sullivan Near Me

-Bank of Sullivan has nine physical branches across the U.S.Back to Overview
+Bank of Sullivan has nine physical locations across the U.S.Back to Overview